mjavidiq/number-wordify/README.md

 To build this dictionary, we iterate over a list of words which could be present somewhere in our wordified number in order of increasing length.
 For each word, we add it to the set of possible wordifications for its corresponding number.
 We then iterate over each element of its number to split the number into two parts.
 We then iterate over all possible wordifications of the left and right parts and join them with all possible wordifications for the splitting character.
 Since words are entered into this dictionary in increasing order of length, we are guaranteed to know the wordification for both sides of the split for all possible splits.

-`number_to_words` functions identically to `all_wordifications`, except that only a single wordification is returned as oppose to a list.
+`number_to_words` functions similarly to `all_wordifications`, except the dictionary is never constructed.
+Instead, we simply keep the longest word which fits into the phone number.

 # Miscellany